ScottyMacCVC/Election_Analysis/README.md

 The total number of votes was 369,711.
 Charles Casper Stockham, Diana DeGette, and Raymon Anthony Doane shared the vote count.
 Stockham received 85,213 votes or 23.0% of the votes, DeGette received the lions share at 272,892 votes or 73.8%, and our third place is Doane with 11,606 votes or 3.1% of the overall votes.
 The election was, decidedly, Diane DeGette for the local congressional elected position.

 ## Resources
--Data Source: election_results.csv
+- Data Source: election_results.csv
--Software: Python 3.7.6.
+- Software: Python 3.7.6.
 Visual Studio Code, 1.38.1

 ## Summary
 The analysis of the the election show that: